anenadic/2021-03-16-ttt-ssi-online/TEACHING_NOTES.md

-- Lesson split: Aleks Day 1 morning, Day 2 morning, Steve Day 1 afternoon, Day 2 afternoon
+- Lesson split: Aleks Day 1 morning, Day 2 morning, Steve Day 1 afternoon, Day 2 afternoon, a bit less time because of the longer breaks - modify teaching accordingly
 - Suggested lessons we will skip and schedule re-jig: learner profiles and Bloom's taxonomy, and putting Q&A session together with How we operate episode; workshop introductions can be put together with Putting it all together episode
 - We will be using Etherpad: https://pad.carpentries.org/2020-09-08-ttt-ssi-online (just not sure about uploading pictures - people can maybe link to their Drives?)
 It will be a blank doc and we will be pasting exercise text ourselves.
 People found Google doc template a bit confusing.